-Chapada Diamantina National Park is located in the Chapada Diamantina region of the state of Bahia, Brazil.
-The terrain is rugged and primarily covered by flora of the Caatinga biome.
+Chapada Diamantina National Park is located in the Chapada Diamantina region of Bahia, Brazil.
+The terrain is rugged and primarily covered by the flora of the Caatinga biome.

-The range is elongated in a north-south direction, and has an average width of 25 km (16 mi).
-The highest point of the state is in the park, the 2,036 m (6,680 ft) Pico do Barbado.
+The range is elongated in a north-south direction and has an average width of 25 km (16 mi).
+The state's highest point is in the Park, the 2,036 m (6,680 ft) Pico do Barbado.

-Another important aspect is the presence of prehistoric archaeological sites from the pre-Columbian period which are often represented by rock paintings.
+Many systems of caves formed by the region's rivers feature prehistoric archaeological sites from the pre-Columbian period, often represented by rock paintings.

 Vegetation includes typical Caatinga xerophytic formations at altitudes from about 500 to 900 m (1,600 to 3,000 ft), Atlantic Forest vegetation along the watercourses, meadows and rocky fields higher up.

 About two-thirds of the National park is covered by rupestrian fields with endemic species such as the lily Hippeastrum solandrifoliu; the bromeliads Alcantarea nahoumii, Cryptanthus diamantinense, Orthophythum amoenum and O. burlemarsii; the eleven-hour Portulaca wendermanii; the orchids Sophronitis bahiensis, S. pfisterii, S. sincorana and Thelychista ghyllanyi; candombá Vellozia sincorana; the cinnamon V. punctulata; the Ilex paraguariensis var. sincorensis, among numerous others.

 The hooded visorbearer (Augastes lumachellus) hummingbird is endemic.
-There are few large mammals but there are many species of small mammals, reptiles, amphibians, birds and insects.
+There are few large mammals, but there are many species of small mammals, reptiles, amphibians, birds, and insects.

-Protected birds in the reserve include white-necked hawk (Buteogallus lacernulatus), Chaco eagle (Buteogallus coronatus), Bahia tyrannulet (Phylloscartes beckeri), ochre-marked parakeet (Pyrrhura cruentata) and Bahia spinetail (Synallaxis whitneyi).
+Protected birds in the reserve include white-necked hawk (Buteogallus lacernulatus), Chaco eagle (Buteogallus coronatus), Bahia tyrannulet (Phylloscartes beckeri), ochre-marked parakeet (Pyrrhura cruentata), and Bahia spinetail (Synallaxis whitneyi).

-Other protected species include Barbara Brown's titi (Callicebus barbarabrownae), cougar (Puma concolor), jaguar (Panthera onca), oncilla (Leopardus tigrinus), giant armadillo (Priodontes maximus) and giant anteater (Myrmecophaga tridactyla).
+Other protected species include Barbara Brown's titi (Callicebus barbarabrownae), cougar (Puma concolor), jaguar (Panthera onca), oncilla (Leopardus tigrinus), giant armadillo (Priodontes Maximus), and giant anteater (Myrmecophaga tridactyla).